Attack vs 2-3 Zone

 STEP 5

-Attack vs 2-3 Zone - STEP 6: 3 moves to support teammates and maintain constant game flow
+Basketball play attack vs 2-3 zone, step 6: 3 moves to support teammates and maintain constant game flow

 3 moves to support teammates and maintain constant game flow.